oddlama/agenix-rekey/README.md

     {
       users.users.user1 = {
         passwordFile = config.rekey.secrets.secret1.path;

+        # Since this is just a wrapper, only the definition must use rekey.secrets.
+        # If you prefer, you may use it by accessing age.secrets directly.
-        #passwordFile = config.age.secrets.secret1.path; # Using .age is also fine
+        #passwordFile = config.age.secrets.secret1.path;
       };
     }
     ```